yasirdharejo786/studentmanagementsystem/README.md

-I create this project for Students Admission form .
-I only used two parameters:
-1: User name .
-2: password.
+This project is created for admission form of students.
+There are only two parameters which are used: i.e. 1.
+User name 2.
+Password.
-we can insert a Student record , also can delete and also see record of Students.
+We can view, insert and delete records of students.